Blendify/blender-manual/blender_docs/manual/game_engine/physics/types/rigid_body.rst

    This is not an option in the Physics tab's Collision Bounds settings, but a different approach, entirely.
    You create a second mesh, which is invisible, to be the physics representation.
    This becomes the parent for your display object.
-Then, your display object is set to ghost so it doesn't fight with the parent object.
+Then, your display object is set to ghost so it does not fight with the parent object.
    This method allows you to strike a balance between the accuracy of *Triangle Mesh* with the efficiency of some of the others.
 See the demo of this in the dune buggy to the right.